ULHPC/ulhpc-docs/docs/software/electronics/quantum-espresso.md

 ideas into existing codes.

-## Available versions of Quantum ESPRESSO in UL-HPC
+## Available versions of Quantum ESPRESSO in ULHPC
-To check available versions of Quantum ESPRESSO at UL-HPC type `module spider quantum espresso`.
+To check available versions of Quantum ESPRESSO at ULHPC type `module spider quantum espresso`.
-Below it shows list of available versions of Quantum ESPRESSO in UL-HPC.
+Below it shows list of available versions of Quantum ESPRESSO in ULHPC.
 ```bash
 chem/QuantumESPRESSO/6.1-intel-2017a
 chem/QuantumESPRESSO/6.1-intel-2018a-maxter500